richgieg/ArcadeGame/README.md

 ----
 ## Playing the Game
+The goal of this game is to get your character to the water.
+Sounds simple, right?
+Well, it's not quite that easy...
+You see, there are bugs moving at varying speeds on the paved-block portion of the scene.
+If you collide with a bug, your character will be moved back to the original starting position and your score will be reduced.
-The goal of this game is to get your character to the water without touching the bugs.
-Each time you make it to the water safely, a new bug will be spawned in order to make your next trip to the water a bit more challenging.
+On the other hand, each time you make it to the water safely your score will be increased generously.
+But, immediately after the short celebration a new bug will be spawned in order to make your next trip to the water a bit more challenging.
 Let's see how high of a score you can get, shall we?

 **Controls:**